 Some parting words…

-Never be afraid to seek out new information and don’t be worried about joining a coven—it’s not necessary—you find a witchy community that you jive with if you really want a sense of belonging.
-Be content with what you know, but never stop trying to learn, don’t let people make you feel bad for being new or for wanting to learn more about a taboo topic, and learn to trust your intuition in your own practice.
+Never be afraid to seek out new information, don’t be worried about joining a coven–it’s not necessary–find a witchy community that you jive with, be content with what you know, but never stop trying to learn, don’t let people make you feel bad for being new or for wanting to learn more about a taboo topic, and learn to trust your intuition in your own practice.
 Not everyone believes in karma, the rule of three, and not everyone adheres to the idea of letting someone have free will.
 Controversial topics, for some, but I’ll reserve that for a later post.